 - Less than £14,250 (2017-18): they will be entitled to maximum support from the local authority, although your relative will have to contribute to the care costs from their income, which includes any pension(s).

 - More than £14,250, but less than £23,250: the local authority will partially pay their care home fees and your relative will need to pay the rest on a sliding scale.
 This is known as the ‘tariff income’.

 - More than £23,250: your relative will be fully responsible for paying their care bills.

-- Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK and how to calculate your relative’s capital and income and how much a local authority will pay for a place in a care home.
+- Getting local authority funding for a care home: find out more about the thresholds applied by local authorities across the UK, how to calculate your relative’s capital and income and how much a local authority will pay for a place in a care home.

 Third-party top-up fees

 A third-party top-up fee is an amount of money that a relative, friend or charitable organisation might pay in addition to your personal budget from the council.

 The ‘top up’ is the difference between the amount a council pays a care home and the chosen care home’s fee.

 Instances when this might happen are if your relative: